BraydenGirard/comp905-ple/README.md

-# Week 1 Learning Activity - COMP905
+# Week 1 Practical Lab Exercise - COMP905
 ## Intro
 Welcome to the first week of COMP905!
-As we spent some time this week reviewing your course outline, learning plan, and academic policies, this learning activity will be slighlty shorter than usual.
-In this weeks learning activity we will investigatge how to properly setup a Python development environment and also put into practice the theory we covered on what a programming language is and the different data types.
+As we spent some time this week reviewing your course outline, learning plan, and academic policies, this practical lab exercise will be slighlty shorter than usual.
+In this weeks practical lab exercise we will investigatge how to properly setup a Python development environment and also put into practice the theory we covered on what a programming language is and the different data types.

 ## Part 1 - Python Development Environment
-While there are many editors that are capable of working with Python, in this course we are going to be using Visual Studio Code (VSCode).
+While there are many editors that are capable of working with Python, in this practical lab exercise we are going to be using Visual Studio Code (VSCode).
 This is a free and open source editor developed by Microsoft that can handle many different languages thanks to its large extension ecosystem.
 It is a popular editor in industry and will give you the tools you need to further your career in programming.

 ### Installing Visual Studio Code
 To install Visual Studio Code you can visit [Microsofts website](https://code.visualstudio.com/download) and download the editor on a Windows, Mac, or Linux based PC.
 Be careful not to confuse Visual Studio Code with Visual Studio.
 Visual Studio is a more comprehenisve integrated development environment used by many for developing games and other large applications in different C languages.
-For this course, we will not be using Visual Studio but instead Visual Studio Code.
+For this practical lab exercise, we will not be using Visual Studio but instead Visual Studio Code.

 ![Visual Studio Code Download Page](https://res.cloudinary.com/cst-slc/image/upload/v1590075595/3C65D409-4AB2-4475-9E00-DDFCC5D05822_y0ocww.jpg)